carriegale2710/employee-creator/README.md

 ## Future Goals

-- What are the immediate features you'd add given more time
+- What are the immediate features you'd add given more time / ideas parking lot:

 ---